 Noninvasive ventilation (using either negative or positive pressure devices) is now widely used to treat acute exacerbations of COPD (see Component 4).
 Negative pressure ventilation is not indicated for the chronic management of Stage IV: Very Severe COPD patients, with or without CO2 retention.
-It has been demonstrated to have no effect on shortness of breath, exercise tolerance, arterial blood gases, respiratory muscle strength, or guality of life in COPD patients with chronic respiratory failure^{282, 430}.
+It has been demonstrated to have no effect on shortness of breath, exercise tolerance, arterial blood gases, respiratory muscle strength, or quality of life in COPD patients with chronic respiratory failure^{282, 430}.

 Although preliminary studies suggested that combining noninvasive intermittent positive pressure ventilation (NIPPV) with long-term oxygen therapy could improve some outcome variables, current data do not support the routine use of this combination283.
-However, compared with long-term oxygen therapy alone, the addition of NIPPV can lessen carbon dioxide retention and improve shortness of breath in some patients284 and may improve survival but at the cost of worsening quality of life460.
+However, compared with long-term oxygen therapy alone, the addition of NIPPV can lessen carbon dioxide retention and improve shortness of breath in some patients284.
 Thus, although at present long-term NIPPV cannot be recommended for the routine treatment of patients with chronic respiratory failure due to COPD, the combination of NIPPV with long-term oxygen therapy may be of some use in a selected subset of patients, particularly in those with pronounced daytime hypercapnia285.